 So many books, so little time.
 I enjoy researching and writing articles for the Pattiz Brothers who happen to be my sons.
 And the best part of all is that they pay me in books!
 It works for them and it works for me too.

 The only one it doesn’t work for is my wife who tells me that we’re running out of bookshelves, but I digress . . .

 Nevertheless, if you love a good book or gift then check out their wonderful bookstore and gift shop.

 2. North Dakota Heritage Center & State Museum

-In the runner-up position is the North Dakota Heritage Center & State Museum.
+In the runner-up spot on our list of the Best Historic Sites In North Dakota at #2 is the North Dakota Heritage Center & State Museum.